XiyunLiu/Handwritten-Calculator/README.txt

 ————————————————————

 - This program is to create a handwritten calculator.
 	It has the basic functions of a common calculator, however, if the user open the white board by clicking the bottom button, the user can use mouse to write one digit per block.
-The program can recognize your previous one digit when you click the operator buttons or start writing the next digits.
+The program can recognize your previous one digit when you click the operator buttons or start writing the next digit.
 For more instructions, please watch the following video: https://youtu.be/-e4gA2cmIQ8

 - To run this program on ieng6.ucsd.edu server, you should do the following several steps before compiling and running it.
   The steps are kind of complex.
 If you have trouble with running this program, please feel free to contact me.